-Due date for the work plan and projected production location information for the upcoming financial year.
+Due date for the projected production location information for the upcoming financial year.

 Maximum 90 days after the end of the financial year:

 Due date for the actual production location information, financial documents, and social report for closed financial year.